davidemecugni/CompilerMZ/README.md

 # CompilerMZ
 ![Compiler logo](READMESOURCES/logo.png) \
-A full custom compiler for the .mz(Mecugni Zanasi) language!
+A full custom compiler for the .mz(Mecugni Zanasi) language! \
+It generates an x86_64 assembly file. \
+The program can then by run by using nasm and ld or the assembler and linker of your choice.\

 To compile the file the steps made by the compiler are:
 - Tokenization